CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Tips-for-working-with-savegames.md

     * Enable **Load used assets**
     * Optional: Enable **Save assets report**

-This helps minimise the number of assets that get processed when loading the save.
+This helps minimize the number of assets that get processed when loading the save.

 ### Page file